Khelechy/harpocrates/README.md

 )
 ```

 - Mount Harpocrates Vault on your environment `harpocrates.Mount(5)`
 ```go
 harpocrates.Mount(5)
 ```

->**Mount(parts)** function takes an integer "parts" as a parameter, which indicates how many parts you want the generated secrets to be broken into.
+>**Mount(parts)** function takes an integer "parts" as a parameter, which indicates how many parts you want the generated secrets to be broken into,
 >"parts" should not be less than 5 and not greater than 12.

 The localStorage `harpocrates_db` folder and a `keys.json` file is generated in the root directory, which contains all the broken down secrets (distributed secrets), which would be used to `Unseal` and `Seal` the vault.

 ```json
 {